 Whether you’re trying to make a good first impression or you’ve been with your company for years, standing out at work is a good thing.
-Your career is definitely a place where you do not want to blend in with the crowd.
+Your career is a place where you do not want to blend in with the crowd.

-Regardless of the size of the office, you’re going to want to stand out amongst your coworkers in order to get the most success out of your career.
+Regardless of the size of the office, you’re going to want to stand out amongst your coworkers to get the most success out of your career.
 You want to be at the forefront of everyone’s minds when it comes to projects and promotions so that you can move forward as a leader in the workforce.

 First and foremost, your attitude is essential.
 You don’t want to be known for having a bad mindset at work.

 If your coworkers are constantly complaining about clients, tasks they have to get done, or just about life in general, you can be a beacon of positive light for everybody.
-In an office full of negative people, a positive attitude will really set you apart from the crowd in the best way possible.
+In an office full of negative people, a positive attitude will set you apart from the crowd in the best way possible.

 Positivity can be the key to your success, as you will be known as the person who does everything with a smile on their face and a can-do attitude which will make people want to work and share projects with you more often.

 You can become a positive role model for your other coworkers, and you might even inspire some positivity with your infectious personality.

 A big part of standing out from the crowd is just making yourself heard.
 Instead of sitting in silence during meetings with your managers and coworkers, offer insights that could help aid in whatever project they’re working on.

 If you’re attending a brainstorm for a certain campaign, bring new and researched ideas to share with everyone.
 If you have a question, bring it up so you can participate more fully.